6 B2B SEO Case Study Insights from Real Brands

 SEMRush tracks the terms and rankings that particular pages rank for and it tells you how difficult and competitive certain phrases would be to rank for.

 This tool provides an extensive list of phrases, detailed filters to narrow down your options, and provides a metric for keyword difficulty.
-It also helps provide autocomplete suggestions for longer-tail keywords and phrases.
+It also helps provide autocomplete suggestions for long-tail keywords and phrases.

 The Google Keyword Planner is a free tool thatâs the backbone of many keyword research strategies.
 This easy-to-use tool comes straight from Google.
 To use it, create a Google Ads account and start getting free keyword recommendations and search volume estimates.